 This cruiser is made to last for years.
-The frame is a 14-inch steel structure, which offers ample durability, even for the oldest rider.
-It’s suitable for girls ranging between 4 feet, 2 inches and 4 feet, 11 inches.
+The frame is a 14-inch steel structure that offers ample durability even for the oldest rider.
+It’s suitable for girls between 4 feet, 2 inches, and 4 feet, 11 inches.

 Easy to Assemble

-The bike arrives 85 percent assembled.
-Most reviewers said the needed construction was straightforward and didn’t take long to complete.
+The bike arrives 80% assembled.
+We found the needed construction to be straightforward, and it didn’t take long to complete.

-Also, both the handlebars and seat allow for adjustments, which many reviewers said was quick to do.
+Also, both the handlebars and seat allow for adjustments, which is quick to do.
 All you need is an Allen wrench for the handlebar, and you’re ready to adjust.

 Not for Uneven Surfaces or Hills